 HOW IT ALL STARTED

 I began to think of ways I could get the message across to others who might benefit, so the idea for Stitchlinks was born in January 2005.
-I wanted to create a central hub which could always be trusted and relied upon to give accurate information because I realised that, even at this early stage, 'the media' would undoubtedly sensationalise prospective findings.
+I wanted to create a central hub which could always be trusted and relied upon to give accurate information because I realised that, even at this early stage, 'the media' would undoubtedly sensationalise research findings.

-Read More
+Read More...

 <<< Back